jeremy9959/Math-5800-Spring-2020/SkillsAndInterests.md

 To do this assessment, we will divide up the whiteboards in Bousefield A105 by skills and interests and people will write their names in places that match their profile.

+Two comments:

-Incidentally, I know a few of the things on the list, but there are lots of things here  I don't know, though I wish I did, so don't be intimidated!
+**I know a few of the things on the list, but there are lots of things here  I don't know, though I wish I did, so don't be intimidated!**

+**The very "know" in this context means -- I have done this, I'm familiar with it.
+It does  not mean "I am prepared to take an exam on the topic right now!"**

 ### Relevant skills